SC sets aside life ban imposed on Sreesanth

-A division bench of the Kerala High Court on 17 October 2017 restored the life ban imposed on cricketer S Sreesanth by the Board of Control for Cricket in India (BCCI) in the wake of the 2013 IPL spot-fixing scandal.
+A division bench of the Kerala High Court on October 17, 2017 had restored the life ban imposed on cricketer S Sreesanth by the Board of Control for Cricket in India (BCCI) in the wake of the 2013 IPL spot-fixing scandal.

-• The bench ruled that the court cannot conduct a judicial review on the life ban imposed by the BCCI, the national governing body for cricket in India, and hence upheld the appeal.
+However, within two months, a division bench of the high court restored the ban, stating that the court cannot conduct a judicial review on the life ban imposed by the BCCI, the national governing body for cricket in India.

-• In fact, the bowler will no longer be allowed to take part in practice sessions at any place that comes under the BCCI or any state cricket association.
+The verdict ended Sreesanth’s hopes of playing for Kerala state’s Ranji side and the bowler was no longer allowed to take part in practice sessions at any place that came under the BCCI or any state cricket association.

 • On 16 May 2013, the Delhi police arrested Sreesanth and two of his Rajasthan Royals teammates, Ajit Chandila and Ankeet Chavan from Mumbai on charges of spot-fixing during the Indian Premier League.